pluralsight/PS-AutoLab-Env/README.md

 ### Unattended Setup

-As an alternative, you can setup a lab environment with minimal prompting.
+As an alternative, you can set up a lab environment with minimal prompting.

 ```powershell
 PS C:\Autolab\Configurations\SingleServer\> Unattend-Lab
 ```

-Assuming you don't need to install a newer version of `nuget`, you can leave the setup alone.
+Assuming you don't need to install a newer version of `Nuget`, you can leave the setup alone.
 It will run all of the manual steps for you.
-Beginning in version `4.3.0` you also have the option to run the unattend process in a PowerShell background job.
+Beginning in version `4.3.0` you also have the option to run the unattended set up in a PowerShell background job.

 ```powershell
 PS C:\Autolab\Configurations\SingleServer\> Unattend-Lab -AsJob